 We classify Japanese dialects broadly into 4 broad categories.
 E.g., Western (Kyoto, Shikoku, Osaka), Eastern (Tohoku, Kanto, Hokkaido), Kyushu, and Hachijo dialects.

 The Kansai dialects, including the Osaka lingo, are expressed in the Kansai area.
 Almost everyone in this region speaks a dialect.
-Hiroshima dialect is another one that originated in the Chugoku area.
+The Hiroshima dialect is another one that originated in the Chugoku area.

 Sendai Ben is a dialect of the Tohoku Ben dialect family spoken in the Tohuku area and Sendai City (shout out to any Haikyuu!! lovers).
 Finally, Hokkaido Ben is a hybrid of many cultivars with distinct qualities.